cary1204/wizards-mod/README.md

   - No offensive capabilities; designed for support and regeneration.

-  - Long cooldown balances powerful effects.
+  - Long cooldown but powerful healing powers.